solrex/caffe-mobile/README.md

      $CAFFE_MOBILE/examples/ios/simple/CaffeSimple/data/weight.caffemodel
 ```

+If you want to use your self-defined caffe network, use `tools/prototxt2protobin.py net.prototxt` to convert your prototxt to protobin.
+Then place `net.protobin` to `$CAFFE_MOBILE/examples/ios/simple/CaffeSimple/data/`.

  - Load the Xcode project inside the `$CAFFE_MOBILE/examples/ios/simple/` folder, connect your iPhone to Mac, change target to "Your Name's iPhone", and press Command-R to build and run it on your connected device.

 # For Android